rackerlabs/design-system/_component_design/choice-tiles.md

 ### Single-select error

-If there is an error on a selection, change that item to errored state and display an error message below it.
+If there is an error on a selection, change the item to error state and display an error message below it.

 {% endcolumn %}